 The East Coast dominates the Top 20, Urban cores were hit the hardest

-Although the problem does exist in pretty much every major city, the really spectacular cases of gentrification seem to be limited to relatively few, and the composition of the top 20 gives a pretty good indication of this.
+Although the problem does exist in pretty much every major city, from San Francisco to Atlanta, the really spectacular cases of gentrification seem to be limited to relatively few, and the composition of the top 20 gives a pretty good indication of this.
 More than half, 12 of the top 20 most gentrified ZIP codes in the US are parts of East Coast cities.
 As you can see in the table, 5 out of the top 20 most gentrified ZIP codes are located in Brooklyn while Manhattan, Philadelphia and Washington, DC each have 2 entries on our list, and Baltimore is present with one ZIP code.

 Two ZIPs in Los Angeles and one in Tacoma represent the West Coast, Texas joins the list with two in Houston and one each in Fort Worth and Austin, and 63103 in the Midtown-Downtown West area of St. Louis is the only Midwest market to have made the top 20.